 All proposals must, under law, be an appropriate subject for stockholder action and must be submitted in writing to Amkor's Secretary, Amkor Technology, Inc., 1900 South Price Road, Chandler, Arizona 85286.
-You should also be aware of certain other requirements you must meet to have your proposal brought before the 2009 Annual Meeting.
-These requirements are explained in Rule 14a-8 of the Securities Exchange Act of 1934, as amended.
+You should also be aware of certain other requirements you must meet to have your proposal brought before the 2010 Annual Meeting.
+These requirements are explained in Rule 14a-8 of the Securities Exchange Act of 1934, as amended, and in our bylaws.